Learn how to make the best DIY PVC garden planters perfect for all your small space gardening!

 Growing strawberries or herbs in PVC pipe can be a great space saver when it comes to gardening tricks.

 Using PVC pipe for your garden growing needs can help maximize your fruit, vegetable, herb production in small spaces that may otherwise seem too small to grow in.

 Some of these links are affiliate links.
 You can read my full disclosure HERE.

 Learning how to grow strawberries horizontally doesn’t have to be difficult.
 Over the years, we have found this method of growing strawberries has produced amazing results as well as saved us valuable space in our gardens.

-Measure the area you plan to put these PVC pipe strawberry containers.
-I found that most of the pipe in the major hardware stores carry pipe like this in 10′ lengths.
 So the amount you need will depend on where you plan to hang these.
 So measure your space.
 Very important step.
+Measure twice, cut once.